cashapp/spirit/README.md

 ## Unsupported Features

 - **`RENAME` column**.
 Spirit only supports `RENAME` if it applies via the `INSTANT` DDL algorithm (MySQL 8.0+).
 This might mean that you need to break up some schema changes to perform the `RENAME` operations first, and then the non-`INSTANT` DDL changes after.
 From a code perspective: rename is tricky to add support for, because the copier can no longer take a simple intersection of columns between the old-and-new table.
 If you consider more complex DDLs that include a `RENAME` and an `ADD COLUMN` (i.e. `RENAME COLUMN c1 TO n1, ADD COLUMN c1 varchar(100)`) it's easy to get these wrong, leading to data corruption.
 This is why we do not intend to support this feature.
-- **`VARCHAR` PRIMARY KEY**.
-Spirit does not support `VARCHAR` primary keys.
-This is because it has optimizations that do not work safely with collations.
-If you want to use a `uuid` primary key, make sure you define it as `VARBINARY` instead.
-From a code perspective: the "ignore key above watermark" optimization is easy to disable, but the "change row map" is not.
-If Spirit was to support `VARCHAR` primary keys, it would require special handling of the binary log changes to apply in the correct order, making it a non-trivial change.
 - **`ALTER` PRIMARY KEY**.
 Spirit requires the table to have a primary key, and the primary key can not be altered by the schema change.
 There might be some flexibility to support UNIQUE keys and some modifications of the primary key in future, but it is not a priority for now.

 ## Risks and Limitations

 Writing a new data migration tool is scary, since bugs have real consequences (data loss).
-These are the main problems we anticipate:

-1. Spirit does not support as many different table types as gh-ost.
-Currently, primary keys can be int/bigint \[unsigned\] or varbinary.
-Composite primary keys are still supported, but there are currently no plans to support `VARCHAR` primary keys.
-2. We have tried to balance making Spirit _as fast as possible_ while still being safe to run on production systems that are running existing workloads.
+We have also tried to balance making Spirit _as fast as possible_ while still being safe to run on production systems that are running existing workloads.
 Sometimes this means spirit might venture into creating slow downs in application performance.
 If it does, please file an issue and help us make improvements.

 ## Development